TharinduBalasooriya/tracified-sample-docz/docs/gettingStarted.md

 ---
-sidebar_position: 1
+sidebar_position: 2

 ---

-# Shopify Accounts
+# Getting Started

 There are two types of users which can subscribe to Tracified;